What is an Individualized Education Program (IEP)?

 The school district must follow certain time guidelines in response to a written request for an IEP evaluation:

-By Day 15 Parents receive a written assessment plan
+By Day 15 caregivers receive a written assessment plan

-After the parents sign and return the assessment plan, the school has 50 days to assess the student and hold an IEP meeting.
-Parental consent is necessary for the IEP assessment.
-Parental consent is also necessary before the IEP can be put into effect.
+After the caregiver signs and returns the assessment plan, the school has 60 days to assess the student and hold an IEP meeting.
+Caregiver consent is necessary for the IEP assessment.
+Caregiver consent is also necessary before the IEP can be put into effect.

 The IEP is a legal document

-- If parents are uncertain about anything, or if they do not agree with the IEP findings and recommendations, they can choose not to sign the IEP.
+- If caregivers are uncertain about anything, or if they do not agree with the IEP findings and recommendations, they can choose not to sign the IEP.

-- Those parts of the IEP that are agreed to by the parents can be started while other parts can be rewritten or appealed.
+- Those parts of the IEP that are agreed to by the caregivers can be started while other parts can be rewritten or appealed.

-- Parents can take a copy of the written IEP home before they sign it in order to review it and think about it.
+- Families can take a copy of the written IEP home before they sign it in order to review it and think about it.

-- Parents can request an IEP meeting anytime it is appropriate to change the plan.
+- Families can request an IEP meeting anytime it is appropriate to change the plan (for example, if the child’s medical or developmental condition changes significantly).